52.9 MB (2.7 MB compressed)

 29.7 x 44.5 cm ⏐ 11.7 x 17.5 in (300dpi)

 PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 Islamic mummy research.
-Researchers using a bone saw to obtain a sample from the femur (thigh bone) of a mummy excavated at the Al-Fustat archaeological site in Cairo, Egypt.
+Researcher examining the head of a mummy excavated at the Al-Fustat archaeological site in Cairo, Egypt.
 Al-Fustat was the first capital of Egypt under Arab rule.
 The site contains human remains dating from the time of the Fatimid dynasty, a caliphate of Shi'ite Muslims which was founded in 909 and ruled over a North African empire until 1171.
 The human remains from this site are well-preserved, many having mummified naturally.

 Model release not available.
 Property release not required.